Replacing an Exterior Door – An Easy Tutorial

-I thought installing an exterior door would be a piece of cake… Matt and I have installed several windows and didn’t think a door would be that much different.
-Wow, we were sort of off track!
-It was not as easy the first time as we expected – there was a lot of fiddling to get it right – but we survived!
+I thought installing an exterior door would be a piece of cake… I have installed several windows and didn’t think a door would be that much different.
+Wow, I was sort of off track!
+Replacing an exterior door was not as easy the first time as I expected – there was a lot of fiddling to get it right – but I survived!
 Read on for our experience on how to install an exterior door!
 (We actually replaced two doors at the same time – yikes!)

 We started by removing the door, then removing the damaged door jamb.

 Of course, it never fails that once we get into a project at the Rebel house, we find a few more things that need to be repaired.
 The wood threshold and the support underneath it were in bad shape and rotting.
 No big deal… We just replaced both pieces with treated lumber.
 Cutting a wood threshold is exactly the same concept as cutting a window sill.
 Easy peasy!